ITensor/website/docs/book/itensor_contraction.md

 ### A Simple Example

-Given Index objects i,j,k and ITensors
+Given three distinct Index objects i,j, and k, say we make the following ITensors:

     auto A = ITensor(i,j);
     auto B = ITensor(k,j);

-the code
+Then the following code contracts over the index j

     auto C = A * B;

-computes the elementwise operation
+In traditional notation this is the elementwise operation
 $$
 C\_{i k} = \sum\_j A\_{i j} B\_{k j} \ .
 $$
-In other words, C is the result of contracting of A and B over the index j.
-If there had been other matching indices besides j, the `*` operator would have contracted them too.
-Indices i and k did not match, so they appear on the result C.
+If there had been other matching indices between A and B other than j, the `*` operator would have contracted them too.
+Indices i and k did not match (they could be copies of the same Index but we are assuming this is not the case) so they remain uncontracted and become the indices of C.

-Interestingly, because of the way ITensor contraction is defined `B*A` gives the same result as `A*B`.
+Interestingly, because of the way ITensor contraction is defined, `B*A` gives the same result as `A*B`.
-Contraction in ITensor is a commutative operation.
+ITensor contraction is a commutative operation.

 ### A More Complex Example